 Both mean bias and gross errors for specific humidity, a measure of the absolute content of the moisture in the atmosphere, were well within acceptable thresholds, even during the summer when levels of moisture in the atmosphere are significantly higher than in the cold winter months.

-Do the meteorological fields produce acceptable air quality results?
+Are the meteorological fields likely to produce acceptable air quality results?
+Are all of the above features captured in a spatially- and temporally realistic manner that is consistent with model grid spacing.

 AER recommends the future use of these WRF runs for the following reasons: 1) the fields were generated from the latest version of a state-of-the-art meteorological model, 2) proper configuration of the model was followed, 3) error magnitudes and patterns are consistent with those in the literature, and 4) there is an absence of obvious, profound, systematic modeling errors.
 Despite the broad recommendation, it is suggested that future users of subsets of these raw meteorological fields, and subsequent air quality fields, closely inspect the quality of the individual WRF runs, since the quality of any one run can vary considerably.